ALanguillaume/WUR-R-setup/README.md

 Your R packages are gather in a special folder called a **library**.
 By default on WUR windows system, that library is created in `M:/Documents/R/win-library/` which means it goes dangling somewhere on the WUR server.
-This clearly suboptimal as you have your packages stored on a different network then R itself.
-It is a bit like having your workshop in your basement and all your tools in the attic, not really efficient.
+This is clearly sub-optimal as you have your packages stored on a different network then R itself.
+It is a bit like having your workshop in your basement and all your tools your the attic, not really efficient.
 Moreover, if you don’t fix that you will get an error each time you execute a command (something like :`\\\WURNET\\...`).
-So for thing to as smoothly as possible, I usually have my libraries in `C:/MyPrograms/R-libraries/`.
+So for thing to run as smoothly as possible, I usually have my libraries in `C:/MyPrograms/R-libraries/`.

 #### Setting up R libraries in the proper locaton: